Filing an Application

 Purpose:

-This section includes rules and procedures on who can apply for benefits, how to apply for benefits and the minimum amount of information that must be provided to start the application process.
+This section explains who can apply for benefits, how to apply for benefits and the minimum amount of information that must be provided to start the application process.

 WAC 388-406-0005 Can I apply for cash or Basic Food?